 - 2003 - We funded a clinical trial showing that adding chemotherapy to radiotherapy can help improve survival from medulloblastoma, the most common type of brain tumour in children.

 - 2004 - We funded the largest ever trial for people with operable pancreatic cancer, showing that giving chemotherapy after surgery could help reduce the risk of the disease returning or delay it.
 This has resulted in a worldwide change in the way that pancreatic cancer is treated, helping to extend the lives of patients.

-- 2005 - Cancer Research UK funded scientists help to develop a type of drug called a PARP inhibitor.
-These drugs are now being tested in clinical trials for women with breast and ovarian cancer who have faulty BRCA genes.
+- 2005 - Cancer Research UK funded scientists help to develop a new type of drug called a PARP inhibitor.
+These drugs are now being tested in clinical trials for many different types of cancer.

-- 2007- Using the latest techniques, our researchers uncovered new genes involved in breast and bowel cancer.
-Later on, new genes for brain, lung and prostate cancer we also revealed.
+- 2007 - Using the latest techniques, our researchers uncovered new genes involved in breast and bowel cancer.

 - 2008 - Our researchers showed that some bowel cancers may be due to rogue stem cells, pointing towards new ways to tackle the disease.

 - 2009 - Cancer Research UK scientists discovered a molecular "flag" that can predict survival from prostate cancer.
 This could be developed into a future test to help doctors decide on the best treatment for men with the disease.